+First, you’ll need to establish yourself as a resident in one of the states with no income tax.
 To complete the process, you’ll need to establish both residency and domicile.
 The lines between residency and domicile are somewhat blurry.
 Residency can be more temporary, while domicile indicates your intention to stay somewhere indefinitely.

 Residency and domicile laws vary by state, but they typically require you to spend a certain amount of time in the new state.
 Some also limit the amount of time you can spend in any other state.